pfisterjohannes1/Brainfuck-Goldbach/Readme.md

 - Easy to test new ideas
 - Having equivalent C code allows for debugging with a C debugger

+---

-### What is the Goldbach conjecture
+## What is the Goldbach conjecture

 Goldbach made the conjecture that every even number starting from 4 is the sum of 2 primes.
 For example, we have 4=2+2, 6=3+3, 8=3+5, 10=5+5 and 10=3+7, ...
-So far, Mathematicians neither could not prove nor disprove this Goldbach conjecture.
+So far, mathematicians have neither been able to prove nor disprove the Goldbach conjecture.
-The only natural numbers >3 we know of that don't fullfill the Goldbach conjecture are odd ones, like 11 that can not be represented as the sum of 2 primes.
+The only natural numbers >3 we know of that are not the sum of 2 primes are odd ones, like 11 that can not be represented as the sum of 2 primes.

+---

+## Generell Algorithm

-Our Brainfuck program checks even numbers starting from 4 and only stops if it finds a number that can not be represented as the sum of 2 primes.
+This program tests each even number sequentially, starting at 4, and checks if it can be expressed as a sum of two primes.
+If such a representation is not found, the program halts.

+---

+## State of this Project

+We have a Brainfuck code that halts iff the goldbach conjecture is false.
+So far it is done.
+But the generated Brainfuck code could probably be shorter.

 ---